Climate Change

 Structure to achieve carbon neutrality

-In fiscal 2023, the structure was reviewed, and a new Climate Change and Biodiversity Committee was established.
-We will promote companywide climate change responses with a view to internationally applicable sustainability standards.
+Additionally, we will promote companywide climate change responses with a view to internationally applicable sustainability standards.

 Introduction of internal carbon pricing system